jatoran/omdbRequester/readme.md

 ### INSTALLING

-Download "OMDB_Requester.exe" located in bin\debug.
+Windows: Download "OMDB_Requester.exe" located in bin\debug.
 No installation.
+Other: TBD

 ### USAGE